zuckung/endless-sky-plugins/README.md

 <br>

 Lore-friendly, total useless, but cute pet outfits, with storylines.
-All missions have a 10% chance of appearing.<br>
+All missions have a 10% chance of appearing, except alien mission which has  100%.<br>

 <ul>

+<li>Alien - land somewhere in human space, hidden destination is Danoa system</li>

 <li>Ferret - mission found on Bivrost</li>